Henni/blockchain-automation-framework/platforms/r3-corda/configuration/roles/create/certificates/Readme.md

 #### Note:
-Var folder has enviornment variable for notary role.
+Var folder has environment variable for notary role.